apache/cassandra/doc/source/architecture/dynamo.rst

    :scale: 75 %
    :alt: Dynamo Ring

-You can see that in a Dynamo like system, ranges of keys, also known as **token ranges**, map to the same physical set of nodes.
+You can see that in a Dynamo-like system, ranges of keys, also known as **token ranges**, map to the same physical set of nodes.
 In this example, all keys that fall in the token range excluding token 1 and including token 2 (`range(t1, t2]`) are stored on nodes 2, 3 and 4.